 #11.
 Vama Veche, Romania

 One of the most nonconformist beaches in Romania (and we dare say in Europe) is Vama Veche.
-If you got bored of the traditional beaches, we offer you the opposite.
 Vama Veche is a village by the Black Sea, where friends bring their guitars, do a camp fire and have a good time.
-Although it started to change a bit due to the intrusive conventional tourism, it is a place where freedom still has a meaning
+Although it started to change a bit due to the intrusive conventional tourism, it is a place where freedom still has a meaning.
+Especially off season, in early June and early September.

-Most of the people who come here choose to sleep in tents, on the beach, because nothing compares to the sound of the waves in the morning, when you have your coffee.
+Some people still come here choose to sleep in tents, on the beach, because nothing compares to the sound of the waves in the morning, when you have your coffee.
 And you can stay there for free.
 A part of the beach, more discreet, is for the nudists, but it is never a surprise, in any part of the beach you are, to see a person taking a swim, without his or her bathing suit.

 This wraps up our list with some of the best budget beaches in Europe.
 We are certain you guys are eager to come up with further suggestions for a quality European beach getaway, and we would be happy to add further entries to the list.